Parc Oasis: Transportation

 Parc Oasis residents typically walk or ride a minibus to the Kowloon Tong station.
-After the completion of Sha Tin to Central Link segment, it would take only around ten minutes to travel from the Kowloon Tong station directly to the Exhibition Centre station and Admiralty station, it would be convenient for residents working in Wan Chai, Admiralty and Central district in Hong Kong Island.
+After the completion of Sha Tin to Central Link segment, it would take only around ten minutes to travel from the Kowloon Tong station directly to the Exhibition Centre and Admiralty station, it would be convenient for residents working in Wan Chai, Admiralty and Central district in Hong Kong Island.
 On the other hand, traveling to Mong Kok shopping area is only about ten minutes drive away.